estevanalex/AzureDevOpsScripts/README.md

 # AzureDevOpsScripts
-Some scripts to use on Azure DevOps Security Pipeline Automation.
+Powershell Scripts to use in the Pipeline Automation.

-If you want to improve the scripts feel free.
-I just ask you to revert the improvements to the repository and everybody can use them.
+Threadfix Upload: Grab a test result file and upload to Threadfix API without external dependencies (e.g. cURL, TF-CLI, etc).

-Estevan
+Threadfix FoD Sync: After Fortify On Demand task returns OK, ask to Threadfix to Sync the latest scan for the application.